MurrayPHN/phn-exchange-docs/docs/general/minimum.md

 # Each PHN governs their own data and information
-For  the components your PHN has licensed,
-Your nominated staff are provided with administration access for your PHN, this give you total control to
+For  the components your PHN has licensed, your nominated staff are provided with administration access for your PHN, this gives you total control to

 - manage the connection of the PHN Exchange to your general practice extracted data base
 - input and manage your own specific data where required